Tabascl/QplixCoding/README.md

 ***
 ## Coding-Test: Transform a txt File to given Json format
 ***
-Created Python file **'main.py'** to generate a Json File out of a Txt File
+Created Python file _'main.py' to generate a Json File out of a Txt File
 1. Start the main file
-2.Choose import file
+2. Choose import file
 3. Explorer opens
 4. Choose the Qplix input File (input-depot.txt)
 ***